tldr-pages/tldr/pages/common/rg.md

 `rg {{pattern}} -g {{glob}}`

-- Only list matched files -- useful when piping to other commands:
+- Only list matched files (useful when piping to other commands):

 `rg --files-with-matches {{pattern}}`